jesshill/CSU-2025FA-DSCI-510-001_LINUX_as_a_computational_platform/Modules/Week2/2-4_File_Formats.md

 **!!!
 Quick Tip:***

 - If you cannot see file extensions on your computer, take a moment to make these visible.
+- Where do file extensions come from?
+For flat, text files, you put them there!
-- It is good practice to always save files with the proper file extensions!
-All files should have extensions!!
+- It is good practice to **always save files with the proper file extensions!** All files should have extensions!
-- Some standardized file formats will have lines at the beginning that start with #.
+- Some standardized file formats will have lines at the beginning that start with `#`.
 These are comments.
 They typically contain information about how the information was generated.

 #### Text Editor

-...
+Everyone will need to install a [text editor](https://en.wikipedia.org/wiki/Text_editor) for writing and modifying plain text files.

+- Mac: Recommend [BBEdit](https://www.barebones.com/products/).
+Click Download under the BBEdit software.
+You don't need to buy it.
+The free version does everything you need.

+**!!!
+Warning:** Do not use MAC's application called **TextEdit**.
+It is a rich text format editor and not a flat text editor.